faanross/faanross.github.io/content/posts/post-1.md

 Aaaaaaaalright!
 We are good to get rolling with our Attack.
 YEAH.
 There is however one more optional step, this is not required but will decrease network noise meaning when we do our log analysis we'll have a tidier dataset.
 I recommend doing it, it'll take about 30 seconds.

-For the Kali and Windows VMs repeat both these steps:
+For the Windows VMs only:
 1. Right-click on the VM in the library and select `Settings`.
 2. Go to `Network Adapter`, change to `Host-only`, hit `OK`.

 {{< figure src="/img/image031.png" title="" class="custom-figure" >}}

 That's it.
-And just so you are aware - we took these VMs ability to connect to the internet away, but they can still connect to one another on the local network.
+And just so you are aware - we took this VMs ability to connect to the internet away, but it can still connect to our hacker VM on the local network.

 OK.
 Do you know what time it is?
 Yeah it's time for all this installing and configuring to pay off - and we kick things off by emulating the attacker!
 Let's get it!